zeddee/plgx-esp/README.md

 PolyLogyx ESP can be programatically interacted with using the extensive  [REST API](https://github.com/polylogyx/platform-docs/tree/master/13_Rest_API) interface.
 This allows for multiple use case like Incident Response, Threat Hunting, Compromise Assessment, Compliance checks etc to be easily served with the platform.
 This also provides an easy for integration with [SOAR platforms](https://youtu.be/XbpleymXpSg)

 ## Integration with Big Data/Analytic systems
 PolyLogyx ESP is packaged with an rSysLog container.
-This container can be configured to stream the query results and other logs from the endpoint population to the back-end systems like Splunk, ELK, GreyLog etc for cross-product correlation, alert enrichments and other SIEM related use cases.
+This container can be configured to stream the query results and other logs from the endpoint population to the back-end systems like Splunk, ELK, GrayLog etc for cross-product correlation, alert enrichments and other SIEM related use cases.

 ## PolyLogyx ESP - Community Edition License
 Please read the [LICENSE](LICENSE) file for details on the license.